tyjhart/DMARCExploreR/README.md

 ### Run R Code

 1. Double-click the DMARCExploreR.rproj file in the /RCode/ project directory.
 This will launch RStudio.
-1. In the lower-right window, select the "Files" tab, and open the ParseReports.R file.
+1. In the lower-right window, select the "Files" tab, and open the "ParseReports.R" file.
 1. Run the R code to parse the .XML files, using one of these methods:
     1. In the task bar above the R code, click the "Source" dropdown, then click the "Source" option
     1. While clicked in the window with R code, press Ctrl+Shift+S to run all code